AS AN HIGHLY SENSITIVE PERSON

 I hope you find these ideas helpful in managing your sensitivity.

-If you’re still having problems, you can call me for a free phone consult, and even come to a free session.
+If you’re still having problems, call for your free 20 minute phone consult.